neondatabase/website/content/docs/reference/compatibility.md

   - /docs/conceptual-guides/compatibility
 ---

 Neon is protocol and application-compatible with PostgreSQL.
-However, when using Neon, there are some limitations that you should be aware of.
+However, when using the Neon cloud service, there are some limitations that you should be aware of.

 ## PostgreSQL versions